-Here’s the list of websites which can be quite useful for you, and it can save you a lot of time:
+Here’s a list of websites that can be quite useful for you and it can save you a lot of time:

-For this, you can use our Ultimate Competitor Analysis spreadsheet to be sure that you didn’t miss any information about your competitors (By the way, it will save you a lot of time and make organization easy).
+For this, you can use our Ultimate Competitor Analysis spreadsheet to ensure you didn’t miss any information about your competitors (By the way, it will save you a lot of time and make organization easy).